 This furry little doughnut wants to be your gateway drug to the world of talking to lightbulbs and being proved wrong in front of family members on matters of fact.

 But is it better than an Echo Dot?
-I spent a little time talking to one at Google's Pixel 2 party to find out.
+Let's find out:

 Design: cute as a smart button